James Rennell: Survey work in India

 The headquarters of the surveyor-general were at Dacca, and in the successive working seasons he gradually completed his difficult, laborious, and dangerous task.
 Mapping was accomplished on the field by army men with distances measured using a perambulator - a calibrated wheel whose revolutions were counted to calculate distance - and a compass.
 Economic pressures further forced a reduction in pay and there was dissatisfaction among the native ranks on the question of double batta (part payment).
 The surveys were sometimes dangerous, a party of his men were attacked by a leopard and Rennell had to use his bayonet to save his men.
 Malaria was common and in 1771 he was briefly diverted to military duties in an expedition against a band of raiders.
 The mapping project was originally a general survey of newly acquired lands, but the job soon gained a wider scope under Warren Hastings, who was appointed as Governor-General in 1773.
-One of Hastings' first projects was to begin a Domesday style reckoning of property, land, people, and culture for taxation of revenue.
+One of Hastings' first projects was to begin a Domesday-style reckoning of property, land, people, and culture for taxation of revenue.
 As for Rennell's part in this, his project was carried out much like a military survey, searching for safe passage through territory, with information gathering a secondary object.
 Rennell received the rank of major of Bengal engineers on 5 April 1776, and retired from active service in 1777.
 The government of Warren Hastings granted him a pension of £600 per annum, which the East India Company somewhat tardily confirmed.

+James Rennell is the surveyor, architect & founder of Calcutta-Bombay Road in 1776.
+The Calcutta Bombay Road, now known as Old Bombay Road & Odisha State Highway-19 was laid under his supervision in period of 1776-77.
+The route connected Cosseye River near Kharogpore(Kharagpur) with Subarnarekha river near Gopibalabpore(Gopiballavpur) & with Budhabalanga river near Bangiripossey(Bangriposi).
+The road was made through Lower parts of Southern Bengal(Gopiballavpur, Jhargram District) & Northern part of Odisha(Baripada, Baripada District) running for 132 km.
+For 200 years from 1776 until 1976, The Calcutta Bombay Road(Old Bombay Road) was the vital route between Bengal & Bombay.
+The current Kolkata-Mumbai Road(now known as NH-6/NH-49) was built in the 1990s.

 The remaining fifty-three years of his life were spent in London, and were devoted to geographical research chiefly among the materials in the East India House.
 He took up his residence in Suffolk Street, near Portland Place, where his house became a place of meeting for travellers from all parts of the world.